VladVoV/test-task/README.md

-Map is created by using leaflet.
-Database is connecting by env variable.
+The map is created using Leaflet.
+The database is connected through an environment variable.